snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Conclusion
 All in all, macros definitely feel like one of the more "iffy" parts of rust.
 They are incredible useful which makes changing them even harder, it's no wonder that progress is slow, you would risk breaking a whole ecosystem of crates.

+I got a lot of this information from [The little book of rust macros](https://lukaswirth.dev/tlborm/introduction.html).